ellenbroad/ellenbroadcom/consulting.md

 <p> I'm a freelance data strategist, standards, policy and governance expert and trainer.
 I'm also an Associate with the <a href="https://theodi.org/">Open Data Institute</a>.
 You can find out more about my professional background at <a href="https://www.linkedin.com/in/ellen-broad-316b6732">LinkedIn.</a></p>

 <p>I'm efficient, effective and creative in how I approach my work.
 I'm passionate about helping people and organisations use data more effectively.
-If you have a project or an idea you'd like some help with, email me at [myfirstname]@ellenbroad.com.</p>
+If you have a project or an idea you'd like some help with, email me using the contact form on the [About page](http://ellenbroad.com/about/).

 <h2>Expertise</h2>